-- 3.1 The Board has ultimate responsibility to set strategy and policy for the business and affairs of Iress and its subsidiaries (Group) for the benefit of Iress and the general body of shareholders, after considering regulatory matters and other ethical expectations and obligations.
-The Board is accountable to shareholders for the performance of the Group. - 3.2 The Board's responsibilities and functions include: - (a) Purpose and Culture: - (i) to approve a statement of values for Iress and oversee management in its efforts to instil those values; and - (ii) to monitor and promote sound business and corporate values and reinforce a culture across the organisation of acting lawfully, ethically and responsibly.
+3.1 The Board has ultimate responsibility to set strategy and policy for the business and affairs of Iress and its subsidiaries (Group) for the benefit of Iress and the general body of shareholders, after considering regulatory matters and other ethical expectations and obligations.
+The Board is accountable to shareholders for the performance of the Group.